interactive-fiction-class/interactive-fiction-class.github.io/homeworks/progress-report2/pr2.md

 6. __Results__: Describe your main results as well as the results for intermediate steps that build toward your main project goal.
 (Note for the milestone: If you are still waiting on important results, please talk about them and how they will fit into the final report.)
 Negative results or plans for experiments to run are great to report too!
 Please include tables, plots, and example system outputs where applicable.
 7. __Discussion__: This is a _meta_ section to discuss how the project went.
 What things did you try that didn't work out?
 If you were to start over from scratch, what would you do differently?
 If someone were to continue working on this project, what do you suggest are good next steps/good future work?
 8. __Attribution__: For each of your teammates, write a couple sentences describing their main contributions to the project.
 If you have any concerns about distribution of work, feel free to email us directly.
+This will not be in the final write-up, but we want to make sure you all still have a final plan for who will be doing what for the last part of the project.

 ### Grading
 This section is our grading rubric for the final report.
-Your milestone will not be held to this standard too harshly, but keep these guidelines in mind.
+This Milestone will not be graded too harshly but please keep these guidelines in mind.
+The more effort you put into this draft, the better our suggestions can be so that you can have a great final draft for the next Milestone.

 1. __Formatting__: All of the sections described in the previous section are present and clearly marked.
-The report includes a title of the project and the name of the author at the top.
+The report includes a title of the project and the name of the authors at the top.
 Images, tables, and other figures have captions and are referenced in the text.
 The paper makes use of citations that follow the standard convention of whatever conference the template is from.
 2. __Communication__: Your report should be targeted at an audience who is familiar with NLP but has not taken the class and knows nothing about what you have done so far.
 You can imagine your audience as either the readers of a technical blog post (if you took the interactive experience option) or as reviwers of a paper submission to an NLP conference such as ACL (if you took the research question option).
 You should aim to make your methods section clear enough that others could attempt to reproduce your work and your results section clear enough that readers understand exactly what experiments you ran.
 3. __Style__: You should write in paragraphs and complete sentences unless there is a very good reason not to.
 4. __Content__: The report answers all relevant questions posed in the previous section.
 Images, tables, plots, of other figures are used to support the report contents.